Selling your home can be intimidating. There are many ways to prepare the listing. Here are some ideas that should help you on your way.

 Give the house a fresh look.
 A new coat of paint in a neutral color is suggested.
 Wild colors and crazy patterns are usually a deterrent for potential buyers.
 Although a neutral color is appealing, darker paint colors can be dynamic when tastefully done.
-3rd Gen Painting emphasizes that going with a lighter neutral color can really brighten up dark rooms, and will leave an overall positive feeling for potential buyers.
+IA Drywall Inc. emphasizes that going with a light paint colors can really brighten up dark rooms, which will leave an overall positive feeling for potential buyers.

 One of the most overlooked preparations for selling a home is staging.
 Staging is the finishing touch on any home remodel.
 Rules of Renovation talks about how empty rooms can seem cavernous and sad and won’t help potential buyers get a proper gauge for the size of them.
 It is best to hire a professional stager to handle this job.
 They will make good furniture choices along with room enhancing accessories.
 The extra money you spend on the professional will be worth it in the long run.